globalviking/keyboard-layouts/README.md

 For example:

-- to use "English (US, wide, intl., with dead keys)", add the contents of us-intl-with-dead-keys-wide to `/usr/share/X11/xkb/symbols/us`
+- to use *"English (US, wide, intl., with dead keys)"*, add the contents of us-intl-with-dead-keys-wide to `/usr/share/X11/xkb/symbols/us`

-- to use "Portuguese (Brazil, wide)" add the contents of br-wide to `/usr/share/X11/xkb/symbols/br`
+- to use *"Portuguese (Brazil, wide)"* add the contents of br-wide to `/usr/share/X11/xkb/symbols/br`

-- to use "English (Colemak Mod-DH, wide)" add the contents of colemak-mod-dh-wide to `/usr/share/X11/xkb/symbols/us`
+- to use *"English (Colemak Mod-DH, wide)"*, add the contents of colemak-mod-dh-wide to `/usr/share/X11/xkb/symbols/us`

 #### 2. Add keyboard layout to `/usr/share/X11/xkb/rules/xfree86.lst`